 ECSS-Q-ST-30-11_0140004

 The derating requirements shall be taken into account at the beginning of the design cycle of an equipment for any consequential design trade-off to be made.

-Specific attention shall be paid to, for example, breadboards and engineering models where parameter derating was not considered.
+It is important to pay specific attention to breadboards and engineering models where parameter derating was not considered.

 ECSS-Q-ST-30-11_0140005

-Component families and groups excluded in this Standard are due to the lack of experimental data and failure history.
-For these components, the user shall consult a component design and reliability specialist to apply the requirements of this Standard.
+For families and groups of components excluded from this Standard due to the lack of experimental data and failure history, the user shall consult a component design and reliability specialist to apply the requirements of this Standard.

 ECSS-Q-ST-30-11_0140006

-Components may be excluded from this Standard if they are used for short durations of less than one month provided the device ratings are not exceeded; for example, components used in solar generator deployment systems, redundancy commutation and launchers (except in some specific cases, noted family by family).
-In these cases, the designer shall ensure that the applied stress level does not exceed the component maximum rating.
+Components may be excluded from this Standard if they are used for short durations of less than one month provided the device ratings are not exceeded, and it is ensured that the applied stress level does not exceed the component maximum rating.

+For example, components used in solar generator deployment systems, redundancy commutation and launchers (except in some specific cases, noted family by family).

 ECSS-Q-ST-30-11_0140007

-The derating requirements are not applicable to test conditions(e.g. circuit or equipment level qualification and EMC) for which the maximum ratings shall not be exceeded.
+The derating requirements are not applicable to test conditions for which the maximum ratings shall not be exceeded.

-.
+For example, circuit or equipment level qualification and EMC.

 ECSS-Q-ST-30-11_0140008

 Derating requirements are not applicable to fault conditions, for which the maximum rating shall not be exceeded, with the exception defined in 5.3.2h.